Date: 11th December 1995 - Members = 228

 monkeys has been attacking livestock and raiding crops for years in Puerto Rico.
 But Mayor Soto doesn't buy that explanation.
 "Monkeys

 don't suck blood.
-They don't steal organs,
+They don't steal organs," Soto said.

 The Puerto Rico Agriculture Department dispatched a veterinarian to investigate, then announced that the animals had all died under